-Quarter Ended
+Quarter Ende d

-February 29, 2020 March 2, 2019
+Februa February 29, March 2,

+202 20 2019

-Deferred compensation expense \$ 96 5 \$ 99
+Deferred compensation expense \$ 96 \$ 99

 9. Early retirement program

 During the first quarter of fiscal 2019, we offered a voluntary early retirement package to certain eligible employees of the Company.
 These employees are to receive pay equal to one-half their current salary plus benefits over a period of one year from the final day of each individual's active employment.
 Accordingly, we recognized a charge of \$835 during the quarter ended March 2, 2019.
 The unpaid balance of the obligation at February 29, 2020 and November 30, 2019 of \$148 and \$374, respectively, is included in other current liabilities and accrued expenses in our condensed consolidated balance sheets.